Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

 * Additional alerts may be contributed by the ISLE maintainers and/or community over time.

+---

-### Chronograf Alert Handler Setup
+### Chronograf Alert Handler - Email Setup

-While TICK supports a wide variety of alert types and delivery mechanisms we're going to configure the basic alerts using email.
+While TICK supports a wide variety of alert types and delivery mechanisms we're going to configure the basic alerts using **email**.
+You can opt to setup additional alert handlers e.g. Slack, hipChat, pagerDuty and more using the official [Chronograf documentation](https://docs.influxdata.com/chronograf/v1.7/guides/configuring-alert-endpoints/)

 * Prior to starting, you will need to have your SMTP credentials (user name, password and location of the 3rd party email server) at the ready.
 This information may have been provided to you by your IT department or from when you may have used one of the recommended cloud-based email delivery platforms;  [SendGrid](https://sendgrid.com/) or [MailGun](https://www.mailgun.com/).

 * When you have these credentials, click on the `Configuration` (wrench icon) button on the left hand side of the Chronograf dashboard.